hossein-lap/scripts/README.md

 ## imageMagick scripts

-This section is all about scripts have been written for image minapulation using `ImageMagick`.
+This section is all about scripts that have been written for image manipulation using `ImageMagick`.
 So `ImageMagick` is the main dependency.

 ### im-color.sh